ericwikman/cinque.xyz/docs/src/Years/1982/Reviews/Reviews.md

 - Had "proposed responses" which were based on your previous actions
 - Author says proposed responses were correct about 75% of the time
 - Could link spreadsheets (use values from one sheet in a formula in another)
 - Would forward-calculate all dependent cells.
-In VisiCalc and SuperCalc, the layout of your sheet mattered, because it either calculated from left to right or top to bottom, but Multiplan would update any cell that used the modified cell as a value and then recursivley do the same for cells that relied on those now updated cells
+In VisiCalc and SuperCalc, the layout of your sheet mattered, because it either calculated from left to right or top to bottom, but Multiplan would update any cell that used the modified cell as a value and then recursively do the same for cells that relied on those now updated cells

 ## Sinclair/Psion Tapes